jawerty/gmreader/README.md

 Listen to your emails with gmreader.
 A program that reads your gmail messages right to you.

 Simply input you email address and password to run the program. gmreader reads your unseen emails from recent to old.
-You must have a **Mac OSX or Linux** machine in order to run.
-And if you have linux, espeak must be installed on your computer, but it usually comes with pre-installed.
+You must have a **Mac OSX or Linux** machine in order to run gmreader.
+And if you have linux, espeak must be installed on your computer, but it usually comes with the pre-installed packages.

 **Note: Spam emails and emails formatted similarly are often read incompletely or voided as Undefinable**

-tested on: Mac OSX Snow Leopard and Ubuntu 1.2.10
+Tested on: Mac OSX Snow Leopard and Ubuntu 1.2.10

 # Install
 To download and install gmreader, you must follow the instructions below.